 We raise Bronze turkeys, a heritage breed that came about by crossing wild turkeys with European domesticated birds in the 18th Century.
 With a dark plumage and a beautiful coppery-metallic sheen, their colouring closely resembles their wild ancestors.

-Our turkeys are grown for us by two local farms; a mixed family farm just four miles from Pipers Farm where two generations of the Snell family work together to raise turkeys, pigs and sheep for us, and Christine and John, farmers on a second-generation Dartmoor hill farm who have been raising truly free-range turkeys for more than 30 years.
-“We initially started doing Christmas turkeys to aid with cash flow, but they are now a major part of the family business.
+Our turkeys are grown for us by four local farms; one of those farms is run by Christine and John, farmers on a second-generation Dartmoor hill farm who have been raising truly free-range turkeys for more than 30 years.
+We also have “We initially started doing Christmas turkeys to aid with cash flow, but they are now a major part of the family business.
 Besides it just wouldn't be Christmas without the mad rush in December!”
 John jokes.

 The journey of our turkeys begins in late spring when the chicks hatch and live in a brooder for around three weeks to allow them time to grow the feathers needed to protect them outside.
 At this point, they move to their grassy hillside home where they live as ‘properly’ free-range birds – roaming the fields in which they live, pecking through the pasture for insects and bugs.
 “Free Range to me isn't so many square metres per bird in the pasture, but the sight of turkeys appearing from the fields, running and flapping back for feeding time,” John points out.
 Their diet is made up of only good, natural food; cereals, grass, nettles fodder beet and cider apples.